guettli/git-tips/README.md

 for repo in *; do (cd $repo; git log -G FooBar --pretty="%ad %h in $repo by %an, %s" --date=iso --since=2022-05-01) ; done | sort -r| head
 ```

-Unfortunately git does not terminate the output with a newline, so that the "echo" is needed.

 # Related